-At the end of the year an extension was signed to the framework agreement with the Taiwan export insurance agency Eximbank Taiwan for financing deliveries of goods from Taiwanese suppliers to clients of First Investment Bank in Bulgaria or other countries where the Bank has branches or subsidiaries.
-Under the agreement, Fibank can provide financing under increased amount of every individual credit - up to 100% of the value of the contract but not exceeding USD 2 million, with a period of utilization up to 6 months after the first shipment and a repayment term of 6 to 5 years irrespective of the type of goods (consumer or non-consumer).
+At the end of the period an extension was negotiated to the framework agreement with the Taiwan export insurance agency Eximbank Taiwan for financing deliveries of goods to clients of First Investment Bank in Bulgaria or other countries where the Bank has branches or subsidiaries.
+Under the agreement, Fibank can provide financing of the amount of every individual credit - up to 100% of the value of the contract but not exceeding USD 2 million, with a period of utilization up to 6 months after the first shipment and a repayment term of 6 months to 5 years irrespective of the type of the goods (consumer or non-consumer).